artsiomshvedko/f/README.md

 Returns the file name without its extension from the given path.

 **Parameters**<br>
-- path – File path.
+- path – Path to the file or directory.

 **Return Values**<br>
 - File name as a string (without the extension).